-IFTTT: This superb free tool literally gets all your apps and devices talking to each other, so you don't have to.
-With its huge range of recipes, you can track your work hours, perhaps save new email attachments from Gmail to Google Drive or get a notification when you get an email from a specific client.
+IFTTT: This superb free tool gets all your apps and devices talking to each other, so you don't have to.
+With its vast range of recipes, you can track your work hours, perhaps save new email attachments from Gmail to Google Drive or get a notification when you get an email from a specific client.
 Hallelujah!

 Buffer: Still one of our favourite social media management tools, Buffer is fantastic for scheduling content to share on Twitter, Facebook, Pinterest and Instagram, to name but a few.
 It doesn't collect much in the way of analytics and isn't something where you can monitor conversation, but it does the job of keeping your networks ticking over when work gets busy.
 Even better, it's just introduced direct scheduling for Instagram.

-Teamwork: Trello might be the preferred task management tool of many creative professionals but we personally love Teamwork for staying in control of our businesses.
+Teamwork: Trello might be the preferred task management tool of many creative professionals, but we personally love Teamwork for staying in control of our businesses.
 It has features others miss – such as the ability to make tasks repeatable.
 And the integrated calendar helps too.